wangjia184/HashedWheelTimer/README.md

 * `System.Web.UI.Timer`
 * `System.Windows.Threading.DispatcherTimer`

-HashedWheelTimer is optimized for approximated I/O timeout scheduling.
+HashedWheelTimer is different as it is optimized for approximated I/O timeout scheduling.
 It provides __O(1) time complexity__ and cheap constant factors for the important operations of inserting or removing timers.
+It is a better choice in scenarios like more than ten thousands of active timers.